Jilin China Travel Guide

 Begin visa application several months before your trip.

 The currency used is the Chinese Yuan Renminbi (CNY or RMB), symbolized by ¥.
-Exchange rates fluctuate; for instance, 1 USD roughly equals 7.2 CNY.
-Major credit cards like Visa and MasterCard are taken in larger hotels and department stores.
+Exchange rates fluctuate; to give an example, ONE AMERICAN dollar roughly equals 7.2 CNY.
+Major credit cards like Visa and MasterCard are accepted in larger hotels and large retail stores.
 However, mobile payments, largely Alipay and WeChat Pay, dominate transactions throughout China.
 Many small vendors and even taxi drivers prefer or only accept mobile payments.
 Carry some small denominations of cash for initial expenses or places where mobile payment must be not available, though cash use is decreasing.
 ATMs are widely available in Changchun for withdrawals, and banks offer currency exchange services.

 Tipping is generally not customary inside China and often not expected.
 It does not form part of the service culture.
 In some tourist-oriented establishments or for private tour guides and drivers, a small gratuity might be accepted or appreciated, but it remains optional.